telerik/xaml-docs/controls/radscheduleview/features/draganddrop.md

 ### ConvertDraggedData(object data)

-__ConvertDraggedData__(Object data) - This method is fired when you drag appointments from a different source (other control or application) and is used to convert the data to appointment.
-For example if you are dragging from a ListBox to ScheduleView and you have objects of type Customer as an ItemsSource of the ListBox, you can convert the dragged Customer object to an Appointment the following way:
+__ConvertDraggedData__(Object data) - This method is fired when you drag appointments from a different source (another control or application) and is used to convert the data to an appointment.
+For example, if you are dragging from a ListBox to ScheduleView and you have objects of type Customer as an ItemsSource of the ListBox, you can convert the dragged Customer object to an Appointment the following way:

 #### __C#__